 Let us compare Luke 21 with Matthew 24 for the purpose of determining if indeed, both passages refer to the end times.
 That is to say, we know that Matt.
-24 is an end times prophecy, let’s us see if the discourse recorded in Luke 21 is of the same times.
+24 is an end times prophecy, let us see if the discourse recorded in Luke 21 is of the same time period.
 Our Lord’s discourse which included the phrase “times of the Gentiles” begins at Luke 21:6.
 “As for these things which ye behold, the days will come, in the which there shall not be left one stone upon another, that shall not be thrown down”.
 In verse seven the question is asked of Christ, “Master, ..when shall these things be? and what sign will there be when these things shall come to pass?”
 We read the same statement and resulting question in Matthew 24:2-3, “And Jesus said unto them, ‘See ye not all these things? verily I say unto you, There shall not be left here one stone upon another, that shall not be thrown down.
 And…..the disciples came unto Him privately saying, ‘Tell us, when shall these things be and what shall be the sign of Thy coming…”.
 By comparing scripture with scripture we have learned that both Luke 21 and Matthew 24 address the same question and give the same answer.
 Let us continue with our comparison.

 Note Matthew 24:5, “For many shall come in My name, saying, ‘I am Christ’; and shall deceive many”.
 Compare that with Luke 21:8, “….Take heed that ye be not deceived: for many shall come in My name, saying, ‘I am Christ’…..”.